Updated June 29, 2021

-Most high schoolers have commitments for at least part of the summer (if not for the majority of it), such as jobs, internships, and camps, and late bedtimes often result in an insufficient amount of sleep as they continue to wake up early to attend to their activities.
+Most high schoolers have commitments for at least part of the summer (if not for the majority of it), such as jobs, internships, and camps.
+Late bedtimes often result in an insufficient amount of sleep as they continue to wake up early to attend to their activities.
 It’s common for teenagers to go to bed past midnight, only to wake up exhausted early the next morning as they grudgingly get ready for the day ahead of them.
-This results in a screwed up sleep schedule.
+This results in a messed up sleep schedule.

 After some time, receiving an insufficient amount of sleep each night can affect an individual’s mood and health.
 Some people may try to offset this lack of sleep by taking a nap later on in the day.
-Although this may seem like a good idea, it isn’t because napping can mess with an already-altered sleep schedule.
+Although this may seem like a good idea, it isn’t.
+Napping can mess with an already-altered sleep schedule.
 This results in even later bedtimes and even less sleep.
 Additionally, going to bed late and waking up late the next morning gets them accustomed to a new sleep schedule.
-Then it’s difficult to readjust once it is time to go back to their regular school schedule.
+Then, it’s difficult to readjust once it is time to go back to their regular school schedule.

 Maintaining a balanced sleep schedule where you’re able to receive an adequate amount of sleep is essential to maintain good health and a positive attitude!

 If you’re unsure of whether or not you’re getting enough ZZZs, check out this slideshow from WebMD.